hofstadter-io/cuetorials.com/content/patterns/switch.md

 ### All conditions are evaluated

 You might expect the following to work rather than error.
-This is the result of all conditions being evaulated.
+This is the result of all conditions being evaluated.
-That is, there is not short-circuit to the evaluation.
+That is, there is no short-circuit to the evaluation.

 {{< codePane2
   file1="code/patterns/switch/conditions.html" title1="conditions.cue" play1="true"